House Rules

 Half-elf

-A Half-elf gains Diplomacy and Gather Information as class skills, regardless of class.
+A half-elf gains Diplomacy as a class skill, regardless of class.

 Quarterlings